 \item \textbf{Rich Annotation Granularity.} Beyond precise temporal boundaries for actions and object-level spatial labels, the dataset includes 24 categories of interaction verbs.
 These are used to construct structured HOI triplets that capture detailed interaction dynamics between students and instruments.
 These multi-granularity annotations significantly enhance the dataset’s value for multi-task modeling, such as action recognition, HOI detection, and process mining. \end{itemize}

-In summary, PhysLab stands out for its comprehensive coverage of experimental procedures, behavioral complexity, and fine-grained annotations, making it a high-quality, multi-purpose dataset well suited for downstream applications in experimental process monitoring and visual process analysis.
+In summary, PhysLab stands out for its comprehensive coverage of experimental procedures, behavioral complexity, and multi-granularity annotations, making it a high-quality and multi-purpose dataset well suited for downstream applications in experimental process monitoring and visual process analysis.